stephanwaz/linearhdr/README.rst

 linearhdr
 =========

-provides a simple command line tool for merging camera raw files into HDR images.
+provides a command line tool for merging camera raw files into HDR images.

 Dependencies
 ------------